Dr. Chris Laingen

 Assistant Professor, Geography

 Office: 3065 - PHYS

 My research interests are at the intersection of how human and natural systems affect the American rural and agricultural landscape.
 Much of my work has focused upon the changing agricultural land use of the northwestern Corn Belt, specifically in the Dakotas, along with how those LULC changes affect environmental goods and services.
 More broadly, I am interested in defining - in simple terms - what some of the coupled human and natural socio-economic drivers are that have caused, are causing, and will continue to cause change on the rural landscape.
 These include shifts in climate, technology, trade, and economics.
-All of my work involves the utillization of GISci tools (Esri, Erdas, Envi, and other open source software).
+All of my work involves the utilization of GISci tools (Esri, Erdas, Envi, and other open source software).

 Frequently Taught CoursesESC 1400G - Weather and Climate